yanchooy/exitsurvey/README.md

 # Conclusion
 - Employees who are between 41 - 50 years old who are veterans (more than 11 service years) are more likely to be dissatisfied with their jobs.
-- Low staff morale followed by salary dissatifaction are the top reasons for dissatisfaction for this group.
+- Low staff morale is the top reason for dissatisfaction for both DETE (25%) and TAFE(45%)
+- This is followed by 33% dissatisfaction in TAFE was with their salary
+- While 15% dissatisfaction in DETE is due to lack of leadership management and career development prospects

 # Data inspection & Cleaning
 - Handling null values